Eriol-kei/scan-you-local-network-for-open-ports/README.md

    sudo nmap -sS 172.20.10.0/28
 This scan helped identify which IPs were active and which ports were open.

-This scan detected which IPs were active and which ports were open.

 3. **Service & Version Detection**
    - To identify the services running on open ports, I ran:
    ```bash